 - OCD is more prevalent among the female population (1.8%) than the male population (0.5%).

-The Darker Side of OCD
+The Dark Side of OCD

 Words From Those with OCD